kowey/GenI/doc/manual/command-line.md

 See [formats](formats.html) for details on how to write these files.

-macros
+trees
-  ~ The `macros` switch is used to supply GenI with FB-LTAG tree
+  ~ The `trees` switch is used to supply GenI with FB-LTAG tree
-    schemata.
+    schemata

+    *This used to be called “macros”, but I'm trying to deprecate this because “tree schemata” is more standard TAG terminology as far as I can tell.
+You'll likely see “macros” everywhere.*

 lexicon
   ~ The `lexicon` is used for lexical entries that point to the macros